 We all have expectations of the people in our lives, but some people take it to the next level.

+People have their own lives, responsibilities, and priorities, and you can’t be the centre of their universe all the time (or, you know, ever).
 If you find yourself using these phrases often, you might be asking a bit too much from the people around you.
-Here are some signs you might have some expectations that are a bit too lofty.
+Your expectations that are a bit too lofty, and you need to bring them back down to earth.

 1. “I shouldn’t have to ask.”